philip-how/philip-how/README.md

 - 👋 Hi, I’m @philip-how
-- 🌱 I’m currently learning python and R
+- 🌱 I’m currently learning Python and R and Java

 <!---
 philip-how/philip-how is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.